 When it comes to energy efficiency, a normal microwave oven has 56% of energy efficiency while the inverter microwave oven has 65% energy efficiency.

-Due to the on/off power supply the heat will tend to overheat the food i.e damage the food cells which results in burned food edges and loss in flavors.
+Due to the on/off power supply, the heat will overheat the food, i.e., damage the food cells, resulting in burned food edges and flavour loss.

-While in the case of an inverter microwave oven, the regulated power control helps to prevent the damage-causing from the food cells and results in flavor-rich food.
+While in the case of an inverter microwave oven, the regulated power control helps prevent the damage-causing from the food cells and results in flavour-rich food.

 Nutrients in Food:

-There is a drawback in the microwave oven is that the food in a microwave oven will lose the nutrients in it and makes it as the dead nutrients less food.
+There is a drawback in the microwave oven: the food in a microwave oven will lose its nutrients and make it as the dead nutrients less food.

-The drawback of the normal microwave oven can overcome with an inverter microwave oven.
-According to the Cornell University’s Dept. of Nutritional Sciences Study, the food that is cooked in the inverter microwave oven will enhance the nutrients in food after cooking in it.
+The drawback of the normal microwave oven can be overcome with an inverter microwave oven.
+According to the Cornell University’s Dept. of Nutritional Sciences Study, the food cooked in the inverter microwave oven will enhance the nutrients in food after cooking in it.

 Defrost of frozen food:

-With the liner power supply, the heat is evenly distributed in slow cooking along with a moist environment and makes the food to retain its color and texture after cooking also.
+With the liner power supply, the heat is evenly distributed in slow cooking and a moist environment.
+It makes the food retain its colour and texture after cooking also.

 Must Watch Video of Difference between Normal and Inverter Microwaves